Qinying-Liu/PBRNet/README.md

 opencv-python 3.4.1 <br>

 ## Data preparation
 We first download the [THUMOS14](http://crcv.ucf.edu/THUMOS14/) datasets, then use [ffmpeg](https://www.ffmpeg.org/) to sample frames from each video by 10 fps and resize each frame to 320x180.
-You can change these configurations based on your GPU resources.
+You can change these configurations based on your resources.
 For optial flow extraction, we refer to [TV-L1](https://github.com/deepmind/kinetics-i3d/pull/5/files/f1fa01a332179e82cd655e7cd2f2f0c1c04f0c74) which only requires CPU.

 ## Runing
 ```